 - Theatrical Short: “Bao” & Commentary

-You can see the “Auntie Edna” mini-movie (available only on select platforms) and get a copy of the beloved film on Digital in HD, 4K Ultra HD and on Movies Anywhere on Oct.
-23, and on Blu-ray 4K Ultra HD, Blu-ray, DVD, and On-Demand on Nov.
-6.
+You can see the “Auntie Edna” mini-movie (available only on select platforms) and get a copy of the beloved film on Digital in HD, 4K Ultra HD, and on Movies Anywhere on October 23, and on Blu-ray 4K Ultra HD, Blu-ray, DVD, and On-Demand on November 6.

 Are you excited to see this new “Auntie Edna” mini-movie?
 Let us know in the comments below!